-The Final Draft Elysian Park Master Plan identifies Elysian Fields as providing a scenic overlook of the Elysian Valley and plans to establish a permanent viewpoint from this location.
-The viewshed is directed to the southeast, south, and southwest away from the location of the proposed recycled and potable water tanks.
-Further, the proposed new potable water tank and recycled water tank would be constructed adjacent to the existing potable water storage tank.
-Although the tanks would be visible from this location, they would not be part of the scenic vista.
+The Final Draft Elysian Park Master Plan identifies Elysian Fields as providing a scenic overlook of the Elysian Valley and plans to establish a permanent viewpoint from this location.5 The viewshed is directed to the southeast, south, and southwest away from the location of the proposed recycled water tank.
+Further, the proposed new recycled water tank would be constructed in an area adjacent to an existing potable water storage tank, although the existing tank would be removed as part of this project.
+Although the proposed new recycled water tank would be visible from this location, it would not be part of the scenic vista.
 Therefore, the impact to the scenic vista would be less than significant.